NegativeKarma/royale-with-cheese/README.md

 ## How to use it
-You can use the app both from https://royale-with-cheese-wsix.herokuapp.com/ and http://localhost:3000/ if you're running it through `rails`.
+You can use the app both from https://royale-with-cheese-wsix.herokuapp.com/ and http://localhost:3000/ if you're running it through `rails s`.
 When you're on the landing page you can search for a movie from this genres:
 **Action
 Adventure